 Econometric research assistant to Stanford economic history professor Stephen Haber (2004)

-Radical Markets: Uprooting Capitalism and Democracy for a Just Society with Eric Posner, forthcoming from the Princeton University Press in May 2018.
+Radical Markets: Uprooting Capitalism and Democracy for a Just Society with Eric Posner, 2018, Princeton, NJ: Princeton University Press.
+Translations forthcoming in simplified Chinese, Korean, Japanese, Brazilian Portuguese and Spanish.

 “Surge Pricing Solves the Wild Goose Chase” with Juan Camilo Castillo and Dan Knoepfle extended abstract in Proceedings of the 18th ACM Conference on Electronic Commerce (EC ’17), 2017, 241-242.